Tajikistan

 Economic Impact

-About one third of Tajikistan's exports are eligible for GSP preferences
+Share of Tajikistan's exports to the EU that were eligible for GSP preferences in 2023.

 Preference utilisation and export diversification